4 days exploring the Atlantic Islands by sea kayak jointly run with Sea Môr Kayaking*

 - 4 days sea kayaking and exploring around Oban and the islands of Kerrera, Seil, Luing and surrounding waters

-- Suitable for improver/intermediate kayakers with some kayaking experience, including paddling in winds up Beaufort Force 3-4
+- Suitable for improver/intermediate kayakers with experience in paddling in winds up Beaufort Force 3-4

-Around Oban, the islands of Kerrera, Seil, Luing and surrounding waters offer some of the best sea kayaking that Scotland has to offer.
-Seil, Easdale, Luing, Scarba, Shuna and the Garvellachs as well as numerous smaller islands are all different in geology and geography.
-This location has areas of tide, which can be avoided or we can time our passage for slack tide.
+The waters around Oban, the islands of Kerrera, Seil, Luing and surrounding areas offer some of the best sea kayaking that Scotland has to offer.
+Seil, Easdale, Luing, Scarba, Shuna and the Garvellachs as well as numerous smaller islands all vary in geology and geography.
+This location offers the sea kayaker areas of tide and moving water, and with careful planning can be avoided or used to our advantage.

-Please note, the itinerary will be flexible and based on the weather.
-If the weather forecast is looking settled we will pack our kayaks for 1-3 nights.
-If it is more challenging we will do day paddles from our base.
+Given the fickle nature of the climate of the west coast of Scotland, the itinerary will be flexible and based on the weather.
+If the weather forecast is looking settled we will pack our kayaks and camping for a few days.
+If it is more challenging we will plan day paddles from our base.

 1. Campsite near Oban – Oban camping and caravan site.
 Big commercial site.

-To book please complete form on contact and book page.
-A 25% deposit is required to secure booking.
+To book please complete this form – a 25% deposit is required to secure booking.

 If you have any questions please don’t hesitate to ask.